 A Barbet should conform to the UK breed standard before breeding is considered.

-The Kennel Club and BVA recommends that breeders wishing to reduce the risk of Hip and Elbow dysplasia should Hip and Elbow Score and then carefully select their breeding stock, as finding a compatible and complementary match in a mating is imperative.
+The Kennel Club and BVA recommends that breeders wishing to reduce the risk of Hip and Elbow dysplasia should Hip and Elbow Score their dog, and then carefully select a compatible and complementary match for a mating.

 BVA/KC/ISDS Eye Scheme